gastromatic/aiopg/docs/core.rst

    .. attribute:: notifies

-      An :class:`asyncio.Queue` instance for received notifications.
+      An instance of an :class:`asyncio.Queue` subclass for received notifications.

       .. seealso:: :ref:`aiopg-core-notifications`